 The figure below summarizes our work using English→German translation as an example.
 We first imitate models (phase one) by selecting sentences from English monolingual corpora (e.g., Wikipedia), labeling them using the victim API, and then training an imitation model on the resulting data.
 In phase two, we generate adversarial examples against our imitation model and transfer them to the production systems.
 For example, we find an input perturbation that causes Google to produce a factually incorrect translation.

 Training models to imitate black-box MT systems is quite similar to knowledge distillation: training a student model to imitate the predictions of a teacher.
 Some important differences are that the victim’s (i.e., teacher’s) training data is unknown.
 This causes the queries to typically be out-of-domain for the victim.
 Moreover, the victim's probabilities are hidden on most real-world APIs, which prevents using distribution matching losses like KL Divergence.

 We first analyze the effectiveness of imitation models with simulated experiments.
 We train a local victim model, query it, and then train imitation models to mimic its outputs.
 We train imitation models that are different from the victim in various aspects: input dataset, model architecture, and hyperparameters.

 Imitation models can closely match the performance of their victims in all circumstances.
 For example, even when the victim model is trained on TED talks and queried with sentences from the European Parliament, imitation models can imitate the victim with enough data.
-The green curve in the figure below shows the learning curve of training on normal MT data; the purple curve shows training on the out-of-domain Europarl data that is labeled by the victim.
+The green curve in the figure on the right shows the learning curve of training on normal MT data; the purple curve shows training on the out-of-domain Europarl data that is labeled by the victim.

 Real-World Imitation Models